- Beauty Glossary

-What are the skin care benefits of vitamin C?
+What are the skin care benefits of vitamin C beauty products?

 Vitamin C has a vast range of benefits, especially when it comes to skin care.
 This antioxidant-rich vitamin will neutralise free radicals, naturally exfoliate, promote the absorption of other ingredients and boost the production of collagen in your skin, which is why it's commonly used in anti-ageing products.

 Vitamin C brightens and evens your complexion, protecting your skin from discolouration and strengthening your its natural barrier to defend against UV damage caused by the sun.

 Anyone can benefit from using vitamin C-enriched products, but you should ensure you are using the right concentration for your skin type.
 Always test out new products before incorporating them into your routine in case irritation occurs.

 What other ingredients or products go well with vitamin C?

 Vitamin C goes well with a range of ingredients.
 For example, the dynamic, powerful duo of vitamins C and E will shield, protect and nourish your skin as they provide you with double the antioxidant power.